PeterCamilleri/test65/README.md

     Usage: test65 {options} {files}

     Options:
+      --path, -p       Specify the path to the test files.
+(Only 1 allowed) --debug, -d      Display lots of useful progress info.
+      --list, -l       Generate list files for each test.
+      --keep, -k       Keep intermediate files.
+Do not cleanup.
       --help, -h, -?
 Display this message and exit.
       --version, -v    Display the program version and exit.
-      --path, -p       Specify the path to the test files.
-(Only 1 allowed) --debug, -d      Display lots of useful progress info.

     Files: An optional list of test files.

     Notes:
     - By default, test files are located in a folder called "t65" in the current folder or one of its parent folders.
+    - Wildcards are allowed for files but not the path.
     - If no files are specified, then all files matching "t65*.a65" in the test folder are tested.
 Otherwise only the specified file(s) are tested.